 What is in coalition and support agreements?

-The content, format, and detail of coalition agreements and support agreements have varied considerably.
+The content, format, and detail of coalition, support, and cooperation agreements have varied considerably.
 Regardless of the level of detail, most have three key elements relating to policy, process, and the distribution of ministerial responsibilities.
 The balance between the three elements and the level of detail will vary depending on the parties, the issues, and the context.
 Since the introduction of MMP in New Zealand, the agreements have always been made publicly available.

 What is the Governor-General’s role in government formation?